Mary Wigman

-Mary Wigman (born Karoline Sophie Marie Wiegmann; 13 November 1886 – 18 September 1973) was a German dancer and choreographer, notable as the pioneer of expressionist dance, dance therapy, and movement training without pointe shoes.
+Mary Wigman (born Karoline Sophie Marie Wiegmann; 13 November 1886 – 18 September 1973) was a German dancer and choreographer who pioneered expressionist dance, dance therapy, and movement training without pointe shoes.
 She is considered one of the most important figures in the history of modern dance.
 She became one of the most iconic figures of Weimar German culture and her work was hailed for bringing the deepest of existential experiences to the stage.

 Early life

 Karoline Sophie Marie Wiegmann was born in Hanover, Province of Hanover in the Kingdom of Prussia.
 Wiegmann was the daughter of a bicycle dealer.
-Already as a child she was called Mary, "because the Hanoverians were once kings of England and the House of Welf pride never quite got over the decline of the Kingdom of Hanover to a Prussian province.
+Already as a child, she was called Mary, "because the Hanoverians were once kings of England and the House of Welf pride never quite got over the decline of the Kingdom of Hanover to a Prussian province.

 Development of expressionist dance, early career

 Wigman spent her youth in Hanover, England, the Netherlands and Lausanne.
 Wigman came to dance comparatively late after seeing three students of Émile Jaques-Dalcroze, who aimed to approach music through movement using three equally important elements: solfège, improvisation and his own system of movements—Dalcroze eurhythmics.
-Wigman studied rhythmic gymnastics in Hellerau from 1910–1911 with Émile Jaques-Dalcroze and Suzanne Perrottet, but felt artistically dissatisfied there: Like Suzanne Perrottet, Mary Wigman was also looking for movements independent of music and independent physical expression.
+Wigman studied rhythmic gymnastics in Hellerau from 1910 to 1911 with Émile Jaques-Dalcroze and Suzanne Perrottet, but felt artistically dissatisfied there: Like Suzanne Perrottet, Mary Wigman was also looking for movements independent of music and independent physical expression.
 After that, she stayed in Rome and Berlin.
 Another key early experience was a solo concert by Grete Wiesenthal.

 The Jaques-Dalcroze school's practice made dance secondary to music, so Wigman decided to take her interests elsewhere.
 In 1913, on advice from the German-Danish expressionist painter Emil Nolde, she entered the Rudolf von Laban School for Art (Schule für Kunst) on Monte Verità in the Swiss canton of Ticino.
 Laban was significantly involved in the development of modern expressive dance (Labanotation).
 She enrolled in one of Laban's summer courses and was instructed in his technique.
-Following their lead, she worked upon a technique based on contrasts of movement; expansion and contraction, pulling and pushing.
+Following their lead, she worked on a technique based on contrasts of movement; expansion and contraction, pulling and pushing.
 She continued with the Laban school through the Swiss summer sessions and the Munich winter sessions until 1919.

 In Munich, Wigman showed her first public dances Hexentanz I, Lento and Ein Elfentanz.
-During the First World War she stayed in Switzerland with Laban as his assistant and taught in Zurich and Ascona.
-In 1917 Wigman offered three different programs in Zurich, including Der Tänzer unserer lieben Frau, Das Opfer, Tempeltanz, Götzendienst and four Hungarian dances according to Johannes Brahms.
+During the First World War she stayed in Switzerland with Laban as his assistant and taught in Zürich and Ascona.
+In 1917, Wigman offered three different programs in Zürich, including Der Tänzer unserer lieben Frau, Das Opfer, Tempeltanz, Götzendienst and four Hungarian dances according to Johannes Brahms.
 In 1918, Wigman suffered a nervous breakdown.
-Wigman performed this program again in Zurich in 1919 and later in Germany.
+Wigman performed this program again in Zürich in 1919 and later in Germany.
 Only the performances in Hamburg and Dresden brought her the big breakthrough.